 pxctl command is global to the cluster.
 Running

-pxctl from any node within the cluster therefore shows the same global details.
+pxctl on any node within the cluster, therefore, shows the same global details.
+But

 pxctl also identifies details specific to that node.

-The status command gives summary like node details, cluster members, global storage capacity etc.
+The status command gives a summary like node details, cluster members, global storage capacity, etc.

-pxctl status shows that the global capacity for Docker containers is 128 GB.
+The following example shows how the output looks like if the global capacity for the Docker containers is 128 GB.

 Upgrade related operations

-It is recommended to upgrade the nodes in a staggered manner so as to maintain quorum and continuity of IOs.
+It is recommended to upgrade the nodes in a staggered manner.
+This way, the quorum and the continuity of IOs will be maintained.